krieven/W3View/howto.md

 instance will be placed

 	instance.mount(document.element, index);

 set data and update

 	instance.setData({some:data, that: instance, should: recive});

 or

 	instance.mergeData(data); //it is your opinion

 or

-		instance.update(); //if data already setted and can be changed by external routine
+		instance.update(); //if data already setted and probably changed by external routine

 when you need to remove the instance from DOM tree